w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Reflect the reading order in the code order

 Ensure that the order of elements in the code matches the logical order of the information presented.
-One way to check this is to remove <abbr>CSS</abbr> styling and review that the order of the content makes sense.
+One way to check this is to remove CSS styling and review that the order of the content makes sense.

 {::nomarkdown}
-<%= example 'Two approaches to coding presentation of a product' %>
+<%= example 'Reflecting the logical reading order in the code' %>

 <div class="order">
   <article class="product">